Sun forecast for Morgantown — 3 ways to hit it head-on - NewsBreak

 Sun forecast for Morgantown — 3 ways to hit it head-on

-(MORGANTOWN, KY) A sunny Saturday is here for Morgantown, but if you haven’t got any ideas for taking advantage of it, don’t worry, we’ve got you covered.
-Check out these ideas along with a four-day forecast.
+(MORGANTOWN, KY) The forecast is calling for sun today in Morgantown.
+Here are three ideas for how to make the most of it, along with a four-day forecast.

 Take a walk and try a food truck: Anyone who lives in a city has had the feeling of wondering why they don’t know the various neighborhoods better.
 A great way to get out and sample what your local community has to offer while enjoying the fresh air is to take a walk and grab a bite.

-Along with a sunny Saturday, here’s the rest of the four-day forecast for Morgantown:
+Along with sun Tuesday, here’s the rest of the four-day forecast for Morgantown:

 - Light wind